We are passionate about the importance of character and about our scholarship.

 Each year we receive over 200 applications and each is evaluated thoroughly and systematically.

 The core of the application is each student’s personal story about their experiences with the four elements of character.
 Every application is read by a member of the board of trustees and rated using a set of standard criteria.
-Those rated highest by the individual reader are then read and scored by every member of the board.
+Those rated highest by an individual reader are then read and scored by every member of the board.
 Candidates who are scored highest in the scoring by all trustees are reviewed and discussed in a special meeting.
-Next a board member interviews the references provided by the applicant to confirm the information in the application.
-After a meeting to discuss these interviews a group of finalists are selected.
-Finally, a group of finalists are selected for an in-person interview by a panel of board members.
-These panelists work to achieve consensus and recommend the awardees to the full board for approval.
+Next, board members interview the references provided by highest ranked applicants to confirm the information in the application.
+After a full meeting of the trustees to discuss these interviews a group of semi-finalists are selected for an in-person interview with a panel of board members.
+These interviews are one of the highlights of our work.
+We always learn much more about the applicants than they have expressed in their applications.
+Afterwards panelists do the difficult work of achieving consensus; they recommend the final awardees to the full board for approval.

 This process is time consuming for board members.
-It is also exhilarating and disappointing.
-We are always incredibly proud of the students we award scholarships to but we also realize that there are other deserving students that we do not have the funds to award a scholarship to.
+It is also both exhilarating and disappointing.
+We are always incredibly proud of the students we award scholarships to but we also realize that there are other deserving students that we cannot recognize due to limited funds.

-In 2018 Mainely Character awarded six scholarships, but we could easily have awarded double this amount to deserving students.
+In 2018 Mainely Character awarded six scholarships, totaling $14,500.
+We could easily have awarded triple this amount and not granted scholarships to all the deserving students.

-To fully recognize scholarship awardees a member of the board of trustees travels to the student’s school to make the award in person at awards night or at graduation.
-The stories of our awardees are usually well known by other students and parents so the award becomes a community celebration of character.
-We know the message about the importance of character is nurtured by this effort.
-After we make an award at a school the number of applicants from that school increased.
+To fully recognize scholarship awardees and to emphasize the importance of the scholarship, a member of the board of trustees travels to the student’s school to make the award in person at an awards assembly or at graduation.
+The stories of our awardees are usually well known by other students and parents so the award becomes a community celebration of awardee’s character.
+We know that the message about the importance of character is nurtured by this effort.
+After we make an award at a school the number of applicants from that school increases in subsequent years.